microtrain/bootcamp/05-HTML/03-ContactForm.md

 ## Exercise 2 - Thank You

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/3635c9538c3028bda528e642c3df7d7655685d2d) Make a copy of the file resume.html and name it *thanks.html*.
+[</> code](https://github.com/microtrain/microtrain.github.io/commit/f6709fa1160bea5422b2b57a00fed7db6213dc66) Make a copy of the file resume.html and name it *thanks.html*.
 Change the title to say "Thank You" and add a nice massage for the user.
+You could copy any page, I only chose resume because it had the least amount of code to remove.

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/1c1b31da8ac02e1d81d782222baf5dc06f940265) Add a hidden field to your form and set the name to *_next* add a value attribute the points to the thanks.html page on you GitHub pages site.
+[</> code](https://github.com/microtrain/microtrain.github.io/commit/fc6f187148f64a86976948d745c28efcf8abc799) Add a hidden field to your form and set the name to *_next* add a value attribute the points to the thanks.html page on you GitHub pages site.
 This use another special feature of Formspree that the sends the user to a target page after the form submit.
+You could add this anywhere between the form tags.
+Since there is no chance I'll ever bring this to the surface, I will add it to the very end of the form.

 ```html
 <input type="hidden" name="_next" value="//YOUR-GITHUB-USERNAME.github.io/thanks.html">
 ```

 ## Exercise 3 - Captcha and Honeypots
 Completely Automated Public Turing (Captcha) is any test that would be trivial for a human to solve but difficult if not impossible for a computer to solve.
 We use these to reduce spam and wasted resources by attempting to filter out robots (or non-human traffic) all Formspree forms provide captcha by default.

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/55e2d6aaf839dae77db4c74eeeaeb53316826e1e) Add a hidden field to your form and set the name to *_next* add a value attribute the points to the thanks.html page on you GitHub pages site.
-This uses another special feature of Formspree that rejects any form for which the honeypot is not empty.
+In the same way *_subject* and *_next* send commands to Formspree *_gotcha* works in a similar fashion.
+This is another special feature of Formspree that rejects any form for which the honeypot is not empty.
 This is a second layer on top of Captcha making it redundant but we show it to demonstrate another technique for dealing with spam.

 > Any bot that is is aware of Formspree has likely been updated to account for the _gotcha name field.
-This would be more effective on a custom for, we will discuss this in later lessons.
+In addition this may trip up screen readers or accessability tools.
+For those reasons we will not add it to our form but I will still show you an example.

 ```html
 <input type="text" name="_gotcha" style="display:none">
 ```

+Why does the *_gotcha* example use ```style="display:none"``` instead ```type="hidden"```?
+When bots see a hidden field they assume they should leave it alone.
+Hiding it with CSS means the bot wouldn't understand it's not suppose to be hidden.
+At this point we are playing a game of whack-a-mole.
+This uses inline style which a bot could easily be written to interpret.
+Our response would be to move this to an external style sheet.
+Of course, a good bit writer would also be able to detect that.
+We would then have another round of back and fourth.
+Each round would eliminate less sophisticated bots but there would always someone defeating this.
+In other words, this solution is far weaker than captcha, so just use captcha.

 ## Summary
 In this lesson you learned how to